wp-plugins/rs-members/readme.txt

 = Log in: =

-Directions of using shortcode in post and page.
+Directions of using shortcode in post or page.

 <code>
 [rsmembers-login]